webpush-wg/webpush-encryption/draft-thomson-webpush-encryption.md

-Note that a push service is not required to support more than 4096 octets of payload body, which equates to 4080 octets of cleartext, so the `rs` parameter can be omitted for messages that fit within these constraints.
+Note that a push service is not required to support more than 4096 octets of payload body, which equates to 4080 octets of cleartext, so the `rs` parameter can be omitted for messages that fit within this limit.

 # Message Decryption